Shah Gabru: Legacy and descendants

 Murtaza Chowdhury was born in Gabhurteki on 29 December 1896.
 He studied Arabic, Bengali and Urdu at a young age before enrolling at the Murari Chand College.
 He then studied at the Calcutta Homoeopathic Medical College & Hospital.
 He had connections with the Jamiat Ulema-e-Hind, and is often considered to be instrumental to the development of the Qawmi Madrasah system in Bengal having established the Azad Dini Adarah and Sylhet Qaumi Madrasah Board himself.
-Hussain Ahmed Madani was a close associate of his and the scholar mentioned Murtaza and his efforts in his books and speeches as well.
+Hussain Ahmad Madani was a close associate of his and the scholar mentioned Murtaza and his efforts in his books and speeches as well.
 Murtaza is also noted for persuading the British Raj to allow the Islamic call to prayer to be announced in Sylhet Central Prison.
 Murtaza had one son by the name of Shaykh Jubayr Ahmad Chowdhury Kamal.
 Jubayr was an author and one of his well-known works is the biography of his father's life and services.
 He had two sons; Rashid Ahmad Chowdhury Lubab and Mawlana Saeed Ahmad Chowdhury Subab.

 Hatim Husayn Chowdhury was a renowned alim.
 Hatim married a woman from the Mirza family of Calcutta.
 He later built a mosque in Colootola in Kolkata where he became a teacher and mutawalli, permanently residing in the city.
 His children were Aisha Khatun and Khan Bahadur Hamid Chowdhury.
 Hamid was the city magistrate of Patna and later the Bihar divisional commissioner.
 He then became the chairman of the service commission.